Pilamaya Soma Yoga 300 Hour Teacher Training

 - In both cases Pilamaya will refund all monies that have been paid minus the pro rata costs of the venue and teaching time.

 Following receipt of a deposit, the full balance is due prior to the commencement of training.
-However, we do understand that this is a serious investment and are happy to discuss payment plans that extend for eight months after the first weekend on the proviso that a contract is signed between the student and Pilamaya to confirm student liability for the full fee, (we offer instalments plans in blocks of eight or ten).
+However, we do understand that this is a serious investment and are happy to discuss payment plans that can extend from eight months to thirteen months after the first weekend on the proviso that a contract is signed between the student and Pilamaya to confirm student liability for the full fee, (we offer instalment plans that fall in line with the above).

 Once admitted onto the course, each student is liable for the full training fee; there is no obligation on the part of Shaura Hall under the trading name of The Yogologist or Pilamaya to refund monies if a student decides not to complete the training.